drzoidberg/yt_spring-boot-for-beginners/notes.md

 - you can also put the env var in temp memory of that terminal using the 'export' command

 ### configuration properties
+- @ConfigurationProperties() is an annotation that allows us to bind all the properties that are prefixed with a specific value to a class.
+This, along the @Configuration annotation, allows us to create a configuration class that will be used to configure the application using the application.properties file